-Our primary purpose is to manage the wild horse herd living north of Corolla.
-Management includes population control; monitoring herd and individual horse health; 24/7, 365 days a year emergency response and rescue; breed conservation; maintenance of an off-island rescue facility; gentling and training of horses removed from the wild as a result of a life-threatening illness or injury; nationwide adoption program; fence and cattle guard maintenance; and research studies.
-Other support programs include public education; advocacy; habitat preservation; children’s programs
+What does the Corolla Wild Horse Fund do?
+Management includes monitoring herd and individual horse health; 24/7, 365 days a year emergency response and rescue; population control; breed conservation; maintenance of an off-island rescue facility; gentling and training of horses removed from the wild as a result of a life-threatening illness or injury; nationwide adoption program; fence and cattle guard maintenance; and research studies.
+Our support programs include public education, advocacy, habitat preservation, and children’s programs

-The early founders of CWHF researched and attempted several strategies to stop horse fatalities caused by traffic on Highway 12 between Duck and Corolla.
-In the end, the most effective solution, even though controversial, was to move the remaining twenty horses north of the paved road–to the “north beach” or “4×4 area.”
-(No one knew for certain how many wild horses were already in the unpaved area north of Corolla.)
-By 1997, CWHF completed the southern sound to sea fence at the end of the hard road and the wild horses were relocated to the new “sanctuary.”
-The northernmost fence is eleven miles from the end of the paved road on the Virginia state line.
-Unfortunately for the horses, development continues to push north.
-Although referenced as a wild horse “sanctuary”, the 7,544 acres accessible to the horses actually is a mix of 1/3 public land and 2/3 private land.
-There are 3,500 platted lots with 21% of the northern beaches currently developed.
-The beach is considered public road, and it is open to the public.
+“The Sanctuary” and the Sound-to-Sea Fence The early founders of CWHF researched and attempted several strategies to stop horse fatalities caused by traffic on Highway 12 between Duck and Corolla.
+In the end, the most effective solution, although controversial, was to move the remaining twenty horses north of the paved road–to the “4×4 area.”
+No one was certain just how many wild horses were already in the unpaved area north of Corolla.
+By 1997, CWHF completed the southern sound-to-sea fence at the end of the hard road and the wild horses were relocated to the new “sanctuary.”
+The northernmost fence is eleven miles north of the road terminus on the Virginia state line.
+Unfortunately, for the horses, development continues to push north.
+Although referenced as a wild horse “sanctuary”, the 7,544 acres accessible to the horses is actually a mix of 1/3 public land and 2/3 private land.
+There are 3,500 platted lots with about 25% of the northern beaches currently developed.
+The beach itself is considered public road, and it is open to the public.
 It is the only access for residents and visitors to Swan Beach, North Swan Beach, and Carova, the growing communities north of the hard road.
 You can purchase the DVD, “Wild in Corolla,” to learn more about the formation of the Fund and its effort to relocate the horses.
-The film is narrated by Charles Kuralt and is available at the Fund’s two wild horse museum stores or online.
+The film is narrated by Charles Kuralt and is available at the Fund’s museum store or online.